labgrid-project/labgrid/doc/configuration.rst

   - None

 Arguments:
-  - image (str): filename of image to flash QSPI
+  - image (str): optional, filename of image to write into QSPI flash

 The driver can be used in test cases by calling the `flash` function.
 An example strategy is included in labgrid.